Are Christmas Trees Safe For My Dog?

 You love admiring your Christmas tree, but all the ornaments and lights probably look more like toys to your dog.
 So he might try to play with them — or even chew on your tree.

-The Dodo spoke to Dr. Paul Cunningham, a senior emergency clinician at BluePearl Specialty and Emergency Pet Hospital in Michigan, to find out if Christmas trees are toxic to dogs.
+We spoke to Dr. Paul Cunningham, a senior emergency clinician at BluePearl Specialty and Emergency Pet Hospital in Michigan, to find out if Christmas trees are toxic to dogs.

-Are real Christmas trees safe for dogs?
+Are Christmas trees toxic to dogs?

 As pretty as your Christmas tree is, it can be dangerous if your dog eats it.